International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Grounds for Annulment or Appeal

-An award may be annulled on the following grounds:
+Domestic and International Awards: An award may be annulled on the following grounds:

-• Improper appointment of arbitrators;
+• Improper appointment of arbitrators.

-• Breach of due process;
+• A breach of due process occurred.

-Recognition can only be challenged if:
+Foreign Awards: Recognition of a foreign award can only be challenged if:

-• There was no valid arbitration agreement;
+• There was no valid arbitration agreement.

-• The tribunal exceeded its authority;
+• The tribunal exceeded its authority.

-• Due process was not observed;
+• Due process was not observed.

-• Arbitrators were improperly appointed;
+• Arbitrators were improperly appointed.

 • The award violates international public policy.